 Lata Mangeshkar health update: 'Singer doing much better, don't react to rumours'

-Mumbai, Nov 12: Veteran playback singer Lata Mangeshkar has been hospitalised in Mumbai's Breach Candy Hospital after she complained of breathing issues in the early hours of November 11 is "doing much better", a spokesperson of the legendary singer's family said Friday.
+Mumbai, Nov 12: Veteran playback singer Lata Mangeshkar has been hospitalised in Mumbai's Breach Candy Hospital after she complained of breathing issues in the early hours of November 11 is "doing much better", a spokesperson of the legendary singer's family said on Friday.
 The 90-year-old singer is been treated under Dr Patit Samdhani, reports PTI.

 Mangeshkar, 90, was admitted to the Breach Candy Hospital after she complained of difficulty in breathing in the early hours of Monday.